 My father died when I was 13.
 For a long time I didn’t know anyone who had experienced the death of a loved one so I didn’t have anyone else to compare notes with and had to keep my experiences private.
 I was never scared of death and already believed that somehow our souls go on, but I didn’t know anything else.
 Here are some weird things that happened when my dad died:

 - My mum and I were holding each of dad’s hands when he died in hospital.
 He squeezed both our hands as the respirators were turned off.
-This can apparently be explained scientifically as some sort of muscle spasm, but it felt affectionate nonetheless.
+This can apparently be explained scientifically as some sort of muscle contraction, but it felt affectionate nonetheless.
 My mum says she saw the spirit of my father lift out of his body, but I don’t remember this myself;

 - In preparation for the funeral, my mother found that dad’s watch had stopped, and so had hers, at the exact same time (both watches were analog);